SparksSkywere/servermanager/WIKI.md

 ### 3.1 Windows Installation

 The Windows installer is a PowerShell script (`install.ps1`) that provides a WinForms-based GUI wizard.
 It must be run with Administrator privileges.

+(Owners note: I do plan to make this an EXE in the future, I have Ps2Exe but need to check signing)

 **Steps to install:**